matthew-shaw/matthew-shaw.github.io/docs/blog/posts/features-truly-agile-teams.md

 ## Ask "What is the user need?"

-If there isn’t one, stop doing it.
-If it’s unclear, more user research is required.
+If there isn't one, stop doing it.
+If it's unclear, more user research is required.

 ## Multidisciplinary team